harveysandiego/BlyncLight/README.md

 # README

-Command line utility for controlling Embrava BlyncLights
+Command line utility for controlling Embrava BlyncLights on Linux.

 ## Build
 `make all`